SurfDist: Interpretable Three-Dimensional Instance Segmentation Using Curved Surface Patches: Experimental results

-\textit{Worm} was chosen as a real-data benchmark because it was one of the datasets used as a benchmark in \cite{weigert2020star}.
-We trained five StarDist-3D and ten SurfDist models with an 18/3 train/val split.
+\textit{Worm} was chosen as a real-data benchmark, following \cite{weigert2020star}.
+We trained five StarDist-3D and ten SurfDist models with an 18/3 train/validation split.
 To match the recommended default parameterization for StarDist-3D and the parameterization for which results on \textit{Worm} were reported in \cite{weigert2020star}, we used a 96-ray StarDist-3D model for all five StarDist-3D training runs.
 For SurfDist, to demonstrate its relative compactness, we trained five models each for two parameterizations: one using 6 rays (38 total free parameters) per instance and one using 12 rays (92 total free parameters) per instance.
-Comparison of validation segmentation accuracy of trained models (Table \ref{table:worm_metrics}) shows that 6-ray SurfDist models performed comparably to 96-ray StarDist-3D models on average, and our best 6-ray SurfDist model outperformed all 96-ray StarDist-3D models.
+Comparison of validation segmentation accuracy of trained models (\cref{table:worm_metrics}) shows that 6-ray SurfDist models performed comparably to 96-ray StarDist-3D models on average, and our best 6-ray SurfDist model outperformed all 96-ray StarDist-3D models.
 12-ray SurfDist models outperformed 96-ray StarDist-3D models both on average and in the best case.
-Notably, instance resolution in this dataset is relatively low, a feature which should minimize SurfDist's advantage over StarDist-3D.
-Example renderings of meshes predicted for this dataset by one of our trained SurfDist models are shown in Figure \ref{fig:wireframes}.
+Notably, instance resolution in this dataset is relatively low, a feature which should attenuate SurfDist's advantage over StarDist-3D.
+Example renderings of meshes predicted for this dataset by one of our trained SurfDist models are shown in \cref{fig:wireframes}.